samderegt/retrieval_base/README.md

+# retrieval_base

-A Python package for running atmospheric retrievals using high-resolution spectra of planetary-mass objects.
-Currently, the package is suited to 1D VLT/CRIRES+ K-band spectra.
+A Python package for running atmospheric retrievals using high/moderate-resolution spectra of sub-stellar objects.

+Currently, the package is suited to:
+ - VLT/CRIRES+ spectra in the J1226 and K2166 wavelength settings.
+ - JWST/NIRSPEC spectra with the G395H grating.

 ## Installation
 ```